Rector (Senior Pastor)

 Tim and his wife Laurie began their time with us at Little Trinity in March of 2013.
 They are parents to two boys Joshua and Kaleb who teach them richly of God’s love for us.
-Tim loves working with his hands, and so when he’s not carrying out his responsibilities as pastor you’ll find him in his garage working on a motorcycle or keeping up the repairs on their home.
+Tim loves working with his hands, and so when he’s not carrying out his responsibilities as pastor you’ll find him in his garage or keeping up the repairs on their home.
 He is an avid fan of the Green Bay Packers, and pursues snowboarding in the winter, and golf and fishing in the summer.

 Tim graduated in 2001 from Wycliffe with an MDiv, which followed a BSc in Biochemistry / Chemistry from the University of Western Ontario .
 Most of his ministry time since graduation was spent working at St. Paul’s Bloor Street in Toronto first as youth pastor, and then as pastor of discipleship.

 Tim’s passion is walking with others the road of discipleship, pointing people toward the truths of the gospel which are transformative as the Spirit of God applies them to every aspect of our lives.